 Skies of Arcadia: Legends is, for the most part, an exceptional role playing game.
-Although my favorite Dreamcast RPG is Grandia II, this is a very close second.
-Skies has ttaditional turn-based combat.
+Although my favorite Dreamcast RPG is Grandia II, this is a close second.
+Skies has traditional turn-based combat.
 It’s about exploring the skies on an airship and the locations and people you meet along the way.
-The game does drag a bit at the end, but if you’re into really great early 3D role-playing games like those on Playstation, here’s one for Dreamcast and GameCube.
+The game does drag a bit at the end, but if you’re into really great early 3D role-playing games like those on PlayStation, here’s one for Dreamcast and GameCube.

-A lot of the fun of the game is exploring the world.
+Exploring the skies is fun.
 The game takes place entirely in the air, and you fly an airship to various floating islands.
 You start out being restricted to a small part of the map, but as you progress, your ship gets enhancements that lets it explore more of the world, until eventually the entire map is open to you.
-Without spoiling later game locations, much of the world is inspired by locations from planet Earth.
-An example is Nasrad, which could easily be compared to a Middle Eastern city, existing in the desert and home to a giant palace.
+Without spoiling later game locations, much of the world is inspired by places on planet Earth.
+An example is Nasrad, which could be compared to a Middle Eastern city, existing in the desert and home to a giant palace.

-Being a traditional role-playing game, cities and towns have weapon and item shops where you can stock up on gear, but you can also upgrade weapons and buy items for your airship, as the game features airship battles in addition to regular battles.
-Most interesting, is that almost every town has a Sailor’s Guild, where you can buy “discoveries” to look for, or sell discoveries you’ve found.
+Being a traditional role-playing game, cities and towns have weapon and item shops where you can stock up on gear, upgrade weapons and buy items for your airship.
+The game features airship battles in addition to regular battles.
+Most interesting, is that almost every town has a Sailor’s Guild, where you can buy “discoveries” to find, or sell discoveries you’ve already found.
 Discoveries are rumored locations on the map that you have to find with your airship.
-There’s a reward in gold for each discovery, greater than what you paid for the clue.
+There is a reward in gold for each discovery, greater than what you paid for the clue.
 Also, every Sailor’s Guild has a Wanted List of pirates that have a bounty to their name.
 These pirates scale to your level, so fighting them is always a challenge.
 The Sailor’s Guild was a fun hook, and good way to stock up on gold.

-Normal battling is really fun.
+Normal battling is fun.
 It’s very much a traditional RPG: You’re in a party of one to four people, and can attack, defend, use magic, or an item.
 Unique to Skies, are “Spirit Points” (or SP), which are shared by the entire party.
 Every magic attack costs one magic point, but any number of SP.
 There are also “S-Moves”, which cost only SP, and are unique to each character.
 If you want to use an S-Move that costs four SP, and magic that costs six SP, but only have nine SP for that round, you’re out of luck.
 You can have your characters “focus”, which raises SP for the next round (on top of the SP you automatically get for a round) although focusing costs that character’s turn.
-Balancing your parties SP meter is a big part of the challenge in battles, as well as the fun.
-Otherwise, turn-based RPG fans will feel right at home as it’s pretty standard combat.
+Balancing your parties SP meter is a big part of the challenge in battles, as well as part of the fun.
+Otherwise, turn-based RPG fans will feel right at home, with Skies‘ mostly standard combat.

 Something to the game’s credit, is there is very little grinding.
 So little, in fact, that I only recall doing it one time.
-Maybe the game is just too easy, but the character leveling is right in line with where you’re supposed to be fighting, and not a lot of great RPGs are great at that (Earthbound, e.g., or even Final Fantasy).
+Maybe the game is too easy, but the character leveling is right in line with where you’re supposed to be fighting, and not a lot of great RPGs are great at that (e.g. Earthbound or Final Fantasy).
 The game is around forty hours long because it’s a seriously long game, not because you’re running around the world grinding all the time.
 Pretty amazing.

 I have to give Skies of Arcadia: Legends five stars.
 For one thing, it makes me nostalgic for the Dreamcast.
 But for another, it’s a seriously well-made early-3D RPG from an era when a lot of 3D RPG makers were still finding their footing.
 Sega and Overworks really nailed it.
 I shudder to think what this game would have been were it released today, with streamlined combat and uncanny valley graphics.
 Skies has excellent writing, a long fun adventure, and charm.
 What more does a JRPG need?